jck411/PYSIDE_RASPI_FRONTEND/ARCHITECTURE.md

 - **CurrentWeather.qml**: Displays current weather conditions with Lottie animations
 - **ForecastDisplay.qml**: Shows multiple day forecast with PNG icons
 - **WeatherControls.qml**: Provides navigation between Current Weather and Forecast views
-- **DetailedForecastDialog.qml**: Dialog component that shows detailed forecast information when users click on a weather container

 ### Weather UI Interaction
 The Weather screen is interactive, allowing users to:
 - Click on any weather section (current or forecast periods) to view detailed information
 - See extended forecast details in a modal dialog with comprehensive weather data
+- The dialog uses blur effects (via QtQuick.Effects) for a modern, frosted-glass appearance
-- The dialog displays period name, time range, temperature, wind information, and detailed forecast
+- The dialog displays the relevant forecast period's detailed information in a readable format

 ### Weather UI Layout
 The Weather screen layout uses a responsive design approach with: